BSidesVienna/bsidesvienna.github.io/02_cfp.md

 end of November.
 In true BSides fashion we're looking for a good mix of security and hacker talks designed to wow the crowd and keep them coming back for more.

-If you want to get a feel for what we're looking for check out the [archive](/archive/) of our past BsidesVienna events:
+If you want to get a feel of what we're looking for, check out the [archive](/archive/) of our past BsidesVienna events:

 - 2015: [Talk schedule](http://bsidesvienna.at/archive/2015/schedule/) (slides included)
 - 2014: [Talk schedule](http://bsidesvienna.at/archive/2014/schedule/) (slides included)